ziirish/burp-ui/docs/advanced_usage.rst

 - *liverefresh*: Time in seconds between two refresh of the *live-monitor* page.
 - *ignore_labels*: List of labels to ignore from parsing (regex are supported).
 - *format_labels*: List of *sed-like* expressions to transform labels.
 Example: ``"s/^os:\s*//", "s/i/o/"`` will transform the label ``os: Windows`` into ``Wondows``.
+- *default_strip*: Number of leading paths to strip by default while restoring files.

 Production
 ----------